thumbai/website/docs/introduction.md

 ---
 # Overview

-THUMBAI application was developed for [aah framework](https://aahframework.org) website purpose then I have made it generizalied and with reasonable user interface to make it user friendly for Go community.
+Initially THUMBAI app features are developed for [aah framework](https://aahframework.org) then I have decedied to make it generalized form with simple web interface for Go community.

 Description  | URL Format
 ----------- | -----------